-3.3 REGISTRATION STEPS
+2.3 REGISTRATION STEPS

 In 2015, the Chinese authorities revised the company registration process to unify the business licence.
 To simplify the registration process, the new business licence combines the organisation code certificate, tax registration certificate and the business licence into one certificate.
+This is known as the Three-in-One Business License.
+Further streamlining with the process occurred in 2016 with the Five-in-One Certificate, which combines the enterprise's business certificate, organisation code certificate, tax registration certificate, social security registration certificate and statistics registration certificate.

-Set out below is the typical process for setting up both FIEs and ROs in China.
+The graphic illustrates is the typical process for setting up both FIEs and ROs in China.
 The government offices involved in this process include the Commission of Commerce, the Administrative Bureau for Industry and Commerce, the Tax Bureau and the Customs Office.

-- $1) \ \ \, \text{This is a general process for establishing a WFOE in China, some sectors may require additional steps}$ - 2) MOFCOM Ministry of Commerce - 3) Conducted by the client or during the accounting set-up in China
+2) MOFCOM - Ministry of Commerce

+3) Conducted by the client or during the accounting set-up in China

+4) When required

-3.4 REGISTERED CAPITAL
+2.4 REGISTERED CAPITAL